What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Day three

-As twins Jess and Eve went on a double date with Callum and Mike, Shaughna and Leanne had been left fuming – with issues getting awkward when the foursome returned from their date.
+As twins Jess and Eve went on a double date with Callum and Mike, Shaughna and Leanne have been left fuming – with issues getting awkward when the foursome returned from their date.

-With Mike then realising Leanne gave him butterflies, he determined to inform Jess that he was not fascinated by attending to know her and would not be sharing a mattress together with her, a lot to Jess’s shock.
+With Mike then realising Leanne gave him butterflies, he determined to inform Jess that he was now not enthusiastic about attending to know her and would now not be sharing a mattress together with her, a lot to Jess’s shock.

-Elsewhere, issues acquired awkward for Ollie and Paige, after Siannise instructed Paige that Ollie had beforehand revealed he was fascinated by her.
+Elsewhere, issues obtained awkward for Ollie and Paige, after Siannise instructed Paige that Ollie had beforehand revealed he was enthusiastic about her.
 A heated dialog between Ollie and Paige left a bitter temper within the villa.

 Day 2